 10. Recover the database if necessary.
 If you are not recovering the database, skip to step 9.

 If you are creating the control file as part of recovery, recover the database.
-If the new control file was created using the NORESETLOGS clause (step
+If the new control file was created using the NORESETLOGS clause (step 5), you can recover the database with complete, closed database recovery.

 If the new control file was created using the RESETLOGS clause, you must specify USING BACKUP CONTROL FILE.
 If you have lost online or archived redo logs or datafiles, use the procedures for recovering those files.